30 Secret Wonders to Discover in Regional Australia

 Get twitchy in Nuytsland Nature Reserve, WA

-28/32Colourful Major Mitchell’s cockatoos are daily visitors at the Eyre Bird Observatory, just one of the 247 avian species recorded here.
-A volunteer-run research station about 50 kilometres south-east of Cocklebiddy on the wild southern coast of Australia, it’s isolated and accessed by four-wheel drive only.
+27/31Major Mitchell’s cockatoos are daily visitors to the Eyre Bird Observatory, just one of the more than 240 avian species recorded here.
+This volunteer-run research station, about 50 kilometres south-east of Cocklebiddy on the southern coast of Australia, is isolated and can only be accessed by four-wheel drive.
+Stay the night at the sandstone former telegraph station onsite.

 Image credit: Tourism Western Australia